-NOTE: The courses below meet the general education requirements for SCC and the state of Missouri.
-This sequence of courses is for the students who wish to transfer to a 4-year institution and have met their general education requirements.
+NOTE: The courses below meet the general education requirements\ for SCC and the state of Mssouri.
+This sequence of courses is for the students who wish to transfer to a four-year institution and have met their general education requirements.
 To obtain the Associate of Arts degree from SCC, students must also meet the Institutional Requirements outlined below.
+See: Associate of Arts Graduation Requirements.

-Some academic programs may require a specific course within a discipline.
-Please see the Degrees and Certificates section for details.
+\ Some academic programs may require a specific course within a discipline.
+See the Degrees and Certificates section for details.
 Check with academic advising for transfer institution-specific requirements.